Gunter Schöbel: Career

 Schöbel studied archaeology, anthropology and geology at the University of Tübingen from 1979 to 1982.
 From 1982 to 1989 the continued his studies of archaeology, geology and ethnology at the University of Freiburg.
 1989 he completed his studies receiving a PhD.
 During his studies he worked as underwater archaeologist for the Landesamt für Denkmalpflege Baden-Württemberg.
 Since 1990 Schöbel worked as scientific advisor at Pfahlbau Museum Unteruhldingen.
 Since 1994 Schöbel is the director of the Museum.
 2010 Schöbel succeeds his habilitation venia legendi at the University of Tübingen for prehistory and medieval archaeology, and since 2013 he is professor at the Institute for Pre- and Protohistory and Medieval archaeology at the same university.
 Since 2014 he is deputy chairman of the West and South German Association for Archaeology (WSVA) and was elected as a Vize President of the German Association for Archaeology (DVA) in 2022.
-In 2016 he was appointed bu the DAV tpo organize the Archeology and Schools specialist group, which is to work togehther with the educational committees to improve school teaching in the federal states.
+In 2016 he was appointed by the DAV to organize the Archeology and Schools specialist group, which is to work together with the educational committees to improve school teaching in the federal states.

 Gunter Schöbel's scientific work focuses on Neolithic and the Bronze Age archaeology, archaeology of pile dwellings at alpine lakes and bogs, experimental archaeology, archaeological research methods, archaeological open air museums, museology, museum education and the history of archaeology.
 Besides this, Schöbel initiated and advised the German living history documentary film series Steinzeit - Das Experiment - Leben wie vor 5000 Jahren (English: Stone age - The Experiment - Life 5000 years ago) which has been successfully presented in German television and radio in 2007, accompanied by special exhibitions in several museums.